-The tax year in Serbia is the calendar year (exceptionally, as noted, subsidiaries of foreign companies may apply to have taxable periods coincident with their foreign parent companies).
+The tax year in Serbia is the calendar year (except if a company requests a different period).
 Tax returns and an adjusted tax balance-sheet with all necessary documents (e.g. tax depreciation and tax credit forms) must be filed with the tax authorities within 180 days of the end of the taxable period.

-Companies must make monthly advance payments of corporate income tax over the course of the year in question.
+Companies mast make monthly advance payments of corporate income tax over the course of the year in question.
 The amount payable is one-twelfth of the company's tax liability in the previous year.
 Until the return has been filed, payments are based on the advance payment in the last month of the previous tax year.
 Advance payments are due by the 15th of the following month.
 Any balance of tax remaining to be paid after all the advance payments have been made must be paid on filing the tax return.